Resident234/php.net/pages/www.php.net_function.gnupg-decrypt.php.md

 As of gnupg version 2, it is not possible to pass a plain password any more.
 The parameter is simply ignored.
 Instead, a pinentry application will be launched in case of php running in cli mode.
-In cgi or apache mode, opening the key will fail.
-The simplest solution is to use keys without passwords.
+In cgi or apache mode, opening the key will fail.<br>The simplest solution is to use keys without passwords.

 #